- chapter 4 Mind

 if there is a vowel on one side then there is an even number on the other

-What cards do you need to turn over to verify the rule?
+Which cards do you need to turn over to verify the rule?

 Now consider a different problem.
-A newspaper stand has an ‘honesty box’ to put in your money when you take a newspaper.
+A newspaper stand has an ‘honesty box’ in which to put your money when you take a newspaper.
 A social psychologist watches people walking by.
 For each person the researcher writes on a small card.
 On one side she writes whether the person paid any money, on the other whether they took a newspaper.
 She even records a card for people who simply walk past.

 Four of these cards are placed on the table:

 You now need to verify whether the following rule is true of the four cards:

 if the person takes a newspaper then they have paid money

 Just as in the Wason card test, your task is to turn over as few cards as possible to verify the rule.
 Which cards do you turn over?

 The problem is formally the same as the normal Wason card test, just substitute ‘newspaper’ for vowel, ‘money’ for even number.
 However, this time about three-quarters of people get the right answer.
 The explanation given for this is that this variant recruits knowledge about fairness and cheating and so is able to tap into our social intelligence, rather than abstract logic.

 Some ‘evolutionary psychologists‘ talk about our brains being not so much a general-purpose tool (like a survivalist’s machete), but more like a Swiss Army Knife, with specialist tools to tackle special tasks [Co89;TC97].